xnsense/xns-garage-relay/README.md

 #Relay Setup
 Find the input source on the garage port and wire it to the Feather Mini Relay (NOTE: Check the Garage Door Datasheet first to make sure you connect the correct input and that the Feather Mini Relay can handle the load, see Adafruit product link for details)

+Solder an wire from SET pin to your prefered GPIO (Mine: 0)

+#Magnetic contact switch Setup
+I choose to add an Magnetc contact to the setup so I can query the door status through BLE.
+Connect one wire to GND and the other to GPIO 5

 #KeyPad Setup